Disputes Resolution Flow

 • Communicating with the provider about dispute specifics

-Important: Endpoint is only available when the payment provider supports direct communication between merchants and consumers/providers.
-You receive a webhook notification every time a new message is added.
+Important: This endpoint is available only when the payment provider supports direct messaging and it is supported in the respective phase.
+See each supported payment provider's page for the exact settings, such as whether messaging is supported.
+You will receive a webhook notification every time a new message is posted.

 Submit a final decision on how to handle the dispute.
 To check which actions are available, see allowedActions.